muradbanaji/muradbanaji.github.io/_pages/cv.md

 ## Some invited talks (academic and pandemic related)

+* Mathematics of Reaction Networks Seminar, Harvard University, Politecnico di Torino, Texas A&M University, and University of Vienna (November 2022) *Splitting reactions preserves nondegenerate behaviours in chemical reaction networks*

+* Centre for Computational Science and Mathematical Modelling, Coventry University (October 2022) *Chemical reaction network theory: an overview of some recent results*

+* Formal Reaction Kinetics seminar, Budapest University of Technology and Economics (September 2022, with Balázs Boros) *Nondegenerate Andronov--Hopf bifurcations in a class of bimolecular mass-action systems*

 * Applications of Computer Algebra, Istanbul (August 2022) *Andronov-Hopf bifurcations in a class of bimolecular mass-action systems*

+* Caste, Class and Politics: Health in India seminar, Bahujan Economists, India (June 2022) *COVID-19 mortality: data, propaganda and politics... and inequality*

 * Formal Reaction Kinetics seminar, Budapest University of Technology and Economics (March 2022), *Which enlargements of a reaction network preserve its capacity for nontrivial behaviors?*

 * West Virginia University, mathematics, statistics and data science colloquium, (Dec.
 2021), *Subnetworks, motifs, and inheritance in chemical reaction networks*.

-* Centre for the Study of Developing Societies (Sept.
+* Centre for the Study of Developing Societies, New Delhi (Sept.
 2021) *Lessons from India's pandemic data*. [link](https://www.facebook.com/csdsdelhi/videos/576388253726279/)

 * Kerala Council for Historical Research (July 2021) *The COVID-19 pandemic in India: data, stories and myths*. [video of talk](https://www.youtube.com/watch?v=YVAssVJbHpk)

 * International Centre for Theoretical Sciences (ICTS, TIFR, June 2021), *The challenges of mapping India's COVID-19 epidemic* [video of talk](https://www.youtube.com/watch?v=dVSPlI9fzHo)

 * Nottingham University, Mathematics seminar (Nov.
 2020), *Reconstructing Mumbai’s COVID-19 story with modelling and data analysis*

 * International Centre for Theoretical Sciences (ICTS, TIFR, July 2019). *Chemical reaction network theory* (in [Disease Modelling and Public Health](https://www.icts.res.in/discussion-meeting/dmph2019)). [link (video of talk)](https://www.youtube.com/watch?v=Y4334dk5uXQ)

 * Oxford Industrial and Applied Mathematics seminar (May 2019). *From structure to dynamics in chemical reaction networks*. [link](http://www.maths.ox.ac.uk/node/30989)